Blockchain-Powered-eSIM/smart-contract-suite/docs/aa-helper/Account4337.md

 function getDeposit() public view returns (uint256)
 ```

-check current account deposit in the entryPoint
+This account's gas deposit held by the EntryPoint

 ### addDeposit